Vilnius railway station, Lithuania

 Option 2, by train to Germany then ferry to Lithuania

-This is a leisurely way to Lithuania, using comfortable trains from the UK to Germany then a civilised & comfortable DFDS Seaways ferry from Germany to Lithuania.
+This is a leisurely way to Lithuania, using comfortable trains from the UK to Germany then a comfortable DFDS Seaways ferry from Germany to Lithuania.
+It's shown in purple on the route map above.

 London ► Klaipeda & Vilnius